wpwupingwp/novowrap/README.md

   perl/BLAST/NOVOPlasty.

   A: Uncommonly, users in specified area have connection issue for those website.
-Users have to manually download packages and install.
+Users have to manually download packages and install (see [Software](##software) for the download links).

+  For Windows users, please download and unpack files into `%HOMEPATH%/.novowrap`.

+  For Linux  and MacOS users, please download and unpack files into `~/.novowrap`.

 * Q: I got error message that I don't have `tkinter `module installed.

   A: If you want to run GUI on Linux computer, this error may happend, because the